powersync-ja/powersync-kotlin/demos/supabase-todolist/README.md

 *** This demo app is a work in progress.
 It can be run, but certain functionality does not yet work. ***

-This demo app originally was cloned from [JetBrain's TodoApp (lite version)](https://github.com/JetBrains/compose-multiplatform/tree/master/examples/todoapp-lite).
+This demo app originally was cloned from [JetBrains' TodoApp (lite version)](https://github.com/JetBrains/compose-multiplatform/tree/master/examples/todoapp-lite).

 It is a simple to-do list application demonstrating use of the PowerSync Kotlin Mutiplatform SDK together with [Supabase](https://supabase.com/) in a basic Kotlin Multiplatform Compose App.